jeffrichley/algokit/mkdocs_plugins/templates/algorithm_page.md

 {% if algo.complexity and algo.complexity.analysis %}
 ## Complexity Analysis

+{{ chatgpt_widget(algo.name, context='Explain the time and space complexity of ' + algo.name + ' across its common implementations, and describe when each approach is most efficient.', button_text='📊 Ask ChatGPT about Complexity') | safe }}

 !!! example "**Time & Space Complexity Comparison**"
     | Approach | Time Complexity | Space Complexity | Notes |
     |----------|-----------------|------------------|-------|